Student Advising and Selected Information

 Research assistantships provide students with research experience.
 These experiences should greatly enhance students’ research skills and may enhance students’ curricular vitae through co-authored articles and grant writing with faculty.
 Past research publications, external grants and similar scholarly activities of the faculty member, as indicated in the annual report, and listing of students’ accomplishments in the Graduate Student Association publication are predictors of the quality of this experience for graduate students.
 LSOE-funded research assistants work from September 1 to May 31, between 10 and 20 hours per week.

 Teaching assistantships ought to be accompanied by mentoring from faculty.
-These awards are not merely a supplement to the part-time faculty.
+These awards are not merely a supplement to the faculty.
 Rather, these experiences should enhance students’ curriculum vitae and, through mentoring from faculty, improve the teaching ability of the graduate student.
 The responsibilities of the faculty member for program development, the types of training available to students who are teaching assistants (as indicated in handbooks, teaching excellence awards, etc.) are some of the factors of the quality of this experience for graduate students.
 Class size, particularly if there are writing assignments, are also indicators that graduate teaching assistantships may be needed.

 Teaching fellows are usually advanced doctoral students.
 They serve as instructors in classes and work under the supervision of the Department Chair.
 The Department Chair assigns a faculty mentor for each teaching fellow.
 Although the teaching fellow generally requires less supervision and monitoring than the teaching assistant, the amount of supervision needed will vary depending upon prior teaching experience.
 They generally teach two sections each semester.